Ford Explorer: 2025 update

-For the 2025 model year, the FPIU received several updates; it coincided with the mid-cycle refresh of the retail Explorer.
-Unlike its retail counterpart, the front fascia retained the same styling as its 2024 predecessor.
+For the 2025 model year, the FPIU received several updates; it coincided with the mid-cycle refresh of the civilian Explorer.
+Unlike its civilian counterpart, the front fascia retained the same styling as its 2024 predecessor.
 According to Ford, this was done to streamline up-fitting and reduce costs so that agencies can directly swap equipment from previous model years (such as emergency lights and push bumpers) to a new vehicle.
 The rear fascia, however, received new tail lamps and a re-designed hatch filler trim in between the tail lamps.

-New features for the 2025 FPIU include a larger center stack display with enhanced graphics and advanced OTA (Over the Air) capabilities.
+Unlike the civilian Explorer, the interior was largely carried over from the 2024 model year but with minor updates such as a fully digital gauge cluster, and a larger center stack display with enhanced graphics and advanced OTA (Over the Air) capabilities.
 Additionally, Ford's new Upfit Pro Integration System is now standard, which streamlines the up-fitting process for interior emergency response equipment on new police vehicles.
-Like the exterior, the interior design largely remained the same and was not updated like the interior of the retail Explorer.

 Mechanically, power-trains were carried over, with the 3.3L Hybrid V6 returning as the standard engine choice.
 However, a new manual pursuit mode has been added to supplant the automatic pursuit mode feature; it enhances drive-ability and power delivery in heavy-traffic emergency response driving situations.

 Moreover, several additional safety features are now standard.
 Automatic emergency braking is now standard along with blind spot monitoring and cross traffic brake assist.
 In addition, Ford's Police Perimeter Alerts system, which was previously optional, is now standard.

 The updated 2025 FPIU was available to order beginning on February 15, 2024.

 Ford Police Interceptor Utility Performance Specs (based on Michigan State Police testing):